 By eliminating traffic in both directions, and incorporating substantial pedestrian amenities into its long-awaited 42nd Street light rail plan, New York City can finally make this transportation improvement a reality.
 Not only will the absence of cars dramatically upgrade the walking experience, the light rail vehicles will also flow more freely without interference from other forms of traffic.
 This is a winning combination that, not surprisingly, has become the norm in progressive cities around the world.

-Pairs of light rail stops would occur at each typical 800-foot avenue, resulting in twelve pairs of stops along the length of 42nd Street, plus two pairs at each of the far eastern and western ends along the rivers, as shown on map d of the initial river-to-river light rail line.
+Pairs of light rail stops would occur at each major north/south avenue, resulting in twelve pairs of stops along the length of 42nd Street, plus two pairs of stops at each of the far eastern and western extremities along the rivers.
 Planters could be added as partial safety barriers at appropriate locations — a matter of careful design study.

-With the traffic diverted to nearby crosstown streets and avenues, 42nd Street’s curbs can be eliminated, reducing tripping hazards and allowing space for outdoor restaurants, cafés, and other pedestrian amenities in front of the shops.
-The street can be rebuilt with special paving, which can be sloped up about a foot to create station platforms, since the low floors of modern light rail vehicles are only about a foot above grade.
-Landscaping will be low-lying, in planters, at Times Square, where the visibility of marquees is important.
+With the traffic diverted to nearby streets and avenues, 42nd Street’s curbs can be eliminated, reducing tripping hazards and allowing space for outdoor restaurants, cafés, and other pedestrian amenities in front of the shops.
+The street surface can be rebuilt with special paving, which can be sloped up about a foot to create station platforms, since the low floors of modern light rail vehicles are only about a foot above grade.
+In Times Square, where the visibility of marquees is important, landscaping will be low-lying, in planters.